vtsatskin/FX-Captive-Portals-Design/design/spec.md

 # Captive Portal Design Spec

+## Captive portal tab

+A tab is considered a captive portal tab if one of the following situations is
+true:
+- A captive portal is automatically opened
+- A new tab page is replaced by a captive portal
+- A captive portal is opened manually (i.e. button click in status bar or SSL error page).

+A captive portal tab ceases to be a captive portal tab if the user interacts with the tab in a way which causes the tab to navigate to a page other than the captive portal.
+For example:
+- Typing in a page in the URL bar
+- Clicking a link in the captive portal

 ## A captive portal detected after connecting to a network.

 Open the detected captive portal automatically in a new tab in the active window.